G&R Farms Expands Growing America’s Farmers with New Retailers & Partners - Perishable News

 Across the country, FFA is attracting and training those leaders.
 In fact, the National FFA Organization announced a record-high student membership number of 850,823, an increase of 15% from last year.
 In addition, chapter numbers increased by 178, resulting in 8,995 chapters in the United States, Puerto Rico, and the U.S. Virgin Islands.

-“Our Team at Harris Teeter is proud to support local growers such as G&R Farms and Virginia Produce Company to help further our mutual mission of advancing produce consumption, agriculture development and the success of future generations of leaders.
-Harris Teeter is pleased to assist in providing access to our stores to enable and develop our FFA students into successful young adults, and to partner to provide resources to encourage the future generation of leaders to study agriculture locally. said Karin Humanik, Director of Produce for Harris Teeter.
+“At Harris Teeter, our purpose is to enrich lives – one meal, one family, one associate and one community at a time.
+We’re proud to support local growers such as G&R Farms and Virginia Produce Company to help raise scholarship funds to further our mutual mission of advancing produce consumption, agriculture development and the success of future generations of leaders.
+Harris Teeter is pleased to assist in providing access to our stores to enable and develop our FFA students, and to partner to provide resources which encourage the future generation of leaders to study agriculture locally.” said Karin Humanik, Senior Director of Produce Merchandising for Harris Teeter.

 Dasher closed by saying, “This year’s growth was incredible and the number of lives we can touch is extremely motivating!
 I’m humbled by our 2022 results and know that my family who started this farm generations ago, would be proud of our efforts and accomplishments as well.”
 Dasher continued, “The fact that other suppliers like Bushman’s, Virginia Produce and soon to come, a national poultry brand, also support this mission, proves we can change the course of food production and be part of the solution.”